orchest/orchest/docs/source/orchest_overview.rst

 With Orchest, you get to build pipelines where each step has its own isolated environment allowing you to focus on a specific task, may it be: data engineering, model building or even more low level things such as data transforms.

-Orchest provides a web based platform to manage your data science efforts:

-* dependencies
-* compute
-* all in your favorite editor